 You can make any leap — professionally or personally — by adopting a more experimental mindset.

 Making small bets is less scary and easier to change than a strict long-term plan.
 Being able to see what works and what doesn’t is not only a learning experience but also builds confidence over time — an essential skill for any professional.

 When I shared this concept with my client Jenna – a graphic designer trying to transition from agency life to running her own shop – it gave her permission to experiment with ways to grow her business while she still had the security of a full-time income.

 Jenna and I created a series of 30-day goals for her to tackle, which resulted in significant, tangible progress towards her dream career quickly.
 Within just a few months, she had plenty of money saved and had a waitlist of clients assembled so she could hit the ground running when she left her agency job.

 Maybe you take a job in a new industry, but discover the hours required aren’t a fit for your lifestyle.
 Instead of feeling like your five-year plan is doomed or hoping the situation will magically improve, take matters into your own hands.

 Talk to your boss about adjusting your schedule.
 Or, if you decide to leave, use this new information to refine your job search going forward.
-Ask hiring managers more about company culture and their approach to work-life balance, for example.
+Make it a point to ask hiring managers about company culture and their approach to work-life balance, for example.

 Build in times to reflect on what’s going right in your career and what needs changing quarterly or the first of each month.